xormenter/Blender-Anno-.cfg-Import-Addon/README.md

 3. The exporter will create the .cfg (and .ifo and .cf7) file(s).

 ## Feedback
+When you've imported a .cf7 file, you'll get a CF7FILE Object.
+In its properties, you basically get the whole xml document (except for the dummies).
+You can edit the values there.
+But due to blender ui scripting limitations, you cannot add or remove any nodes here. :-( But wait, cf7 is a terrible format for Feedback Definitions anyways, right?
 You might have noticed that the import/export tools allow you to change from .cf7 to SimpleAnnoFeedbackEncoding.
 For this feature I integrated my feedback encoding (https://github.com/xormenter/Simple-Anno-Feedback-Encoding) directly into the blender editor.
+It offers a very simple and much more intuitive way to define feedback sequences.
+But a) its less powerful and b) sadly, you must write it all yourself.
+So I suggest using it when you want truely custom feedback.
+Otherwise, if you're just repositioning dummies, stick with .cf7.
 To use it:
 1. Select your MAIN_FILE object.
 2. Then press `Shift-A`->Mesh->Add Anno Feedback Object.
 Select the type SimpleAnnoFeedbackObject.